Columbia High School (New Jersey): 20th century

-In 1894, the South Orange, Maplewood, and Hilton school districts were consolidated and became the South Orange and Maplewood School District, with borders essentially identical to those which presently exist.
-The district remained unified even after Maplewood and South Orange became separately incorporated as municipalities, although there was considerable pressure to split as early as 1904.

 The close of the 19th century and the beginning of the 20th brought significant changes in high school curriculum and school management.
-The Board of Education had by now replaced the old Board of Trustees.
+The Board of Education had by now replaced the old board of trustees.
 In 1890, "manual training" was offered in school.
 By 1891, sciences had been added to the course of study.
 A tradition of excellence was beginning to evolve, and in 1892 two Columbia graduates were admitted to Cornell University.
 Musical enrichment was added in 1894 with the hiring of a singing teacher from New York City.
 Early in the 1900s the value of athletics was recognized and encouraged at Columbia by the organization of boys' and girls' teams.
 The student council was formed in 1912, and The Columbian student newspaper followed in 1915.

 There was a reaction to these changes.
 Complaints arose over so-called "fads and frills"-inessentials said to be leading to the neglect of reading, writing, spelling and arithmetic.
 New York papers read by local commuters campaigned for a return to the efficiency of the "little old red schoolhouse."
 But the changes were here to stay.

 At the same time, pupil behavior was becoming less inhibited, much to the distress of the adult population.
 Henry W. Foster, superintendent of the district from 1900 to 1927, described the conditions in 1913:

 "Long before prohibition was adopted, venturesome boys were surreptitiously now and then bringing liquor to dances to add to the excitement.
 There was a decided reversion to animalistic excitement.
 Musical rhythm from the wilds of barbarism stirred the pulse.
 The dance abandoned the restraint and refinement of waltz and polka; Bunny Hug, Turkey Trot, Fox Trot, and Shimmey began to reign."

 The Board of Education reacted by banning all but "polite dances" on school premises.
 However, the proscribed behavior persisted, and the Board then stopped all school dances.
 That continued until it became apparent that students were going to outside dances anyway and the efforts at control were abandoned.